murray55669/file-upload-api/README.md

+### Readme

 A demo REST API designed to upload large files to a server.
+Build and run using standard Maven methods.

 ---